gokul-krishna-r/wallet-ecommerce-project/README.md

 To Run the project you will need an .env file

-Creata an .env file in the root directory
+Creata an .env file in the root directory.
 Setup All the variables given below
 ```
 MONGO_URI="URL From MongoDB got after creating a cluster"